Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 # 📐 Get build area `GET /buildarea`

 This returns the current specified build area.
-The build area can be set inside Minecraft using the `setbuildarea` command.
-This is just a convenience command to specify the area, it has no implications to where blocks can be placed or read on the map.
+The build area can be set inside Minecraft using the `/buildarea set` command.
+This is just a convenience command to specify the area, it has no implications to where blocks can be placed or read on the map, except when the `withinBuildArea` parameter flag is used for endpoints that support it.

-The syntax for the setbuildarea Minecraft command is `/setbuildarea xFrom yFrom zFrom xTo yTo zTo`.
+The syntax for the in-game build area command is `/buildarea set <fromX> <fromY> <fromZ> <toX> <toY> <toZ>`.

 ## URL parameters